trilitech/tezos-developer-docs/src/pages/tezos-basics/deploy-your-first-smart-contract/ligo/index.md

 This should return `(LIST_EMPTY(), 42)` if everything is correct.

-## Deploy to the Testnet
+## Originate to the Testnet

-Run the following command to deploy the smart contract:
+Run the following command to originate the smart contract:
 ```bash
 octez-client originate contract increment \
     transferring 0 from <my_tz_address...> \